Nuisance tree drops limb on truck again, neighbor wants tree gone

 For now she's left to foot the bill for something she doesn't think is right.

 Monday afternoon, 2 On Your Side spoke with the property owner's family member.
 He said that he would stop by the house on Tuesday to take a look at the tree and the damage done.
+After checking in with Ruiz Wednesday, she says that did not happen.
+Calls made to the property owner were not answered.

 More News